 In this final step, you pick the page you want to base the audience off and what sort of engagement you find important.
 In this case, I chose any engagement within the last 21 days.
 Keep in mind that the shorter the time interval the smaller the audience will be and therefore the less chance of making great lookalike audiences.
 On the other hand though if the time interval is too big you might end up targeting people who don't remember who you are and/or don't care anymore.
 This is particularly important for seasonal products as well as products that are associated with life events like marriage, birthdays etc.

 Keep in mind that the shorter the time interval the smaller the audience will be and therefore the less chance of making great lookalike audiences.

-Be sure to make a descriptive Audience Name and try to come up with a format you use every time and stick to it.
-That will make it much
+When coming up with an Audience Name, be sure to make as descriptive and self explanatory as possible and try to come up with a format you use every time and stick to it.

 That will make it much easier to keep track of things further down the line.
 It also makes it much easier if you are working together with other marketers in a team.